How many fire stations does the Bryant Fire Department have?

 What is Bryant’s Insurance Services Office (ISO) rating?

-Bryant's ISO is rated at a Class 2.
+Bryant's ISO is rated at a Class 1.
 There are approximately 47,222 communities rated by ISO in the United States.
-We are one of 659 of those who have achieved a Class 2 rating.
-That is in the top 1.3%.
+We are among the top .0025% who have achieved a Class 1 rating.

 What is the Insurance Services Office (ISO) rating for the Springhill Fire Protection District which is also serviced by the Bryant Fire Department?